anuraagr-13/anuraagr-13/README.md

 - Social Media Analysis (Computational Social Science)
     - Sentiment Analysis
 - Reinforcment Learning
+- Internet of Things

-I have completed projects and applied data science algorithms in the following domains:
+I have completed the following projects in certain domains:
 - Computer Vision
     - Applied CNNs on real time data to perform age detection
     - Sentitment Detection using the concept of eigenface